 When looking for portfolio tracking apps, I’ve found that the simplest ones with the cleanest designs are the ones I end up sticking with.
 In my previous article a few months ago, the list pointed out advantages of some of the popular apps.
 However, that doesn’t mean that things haven’t changed.
 I recently stumbled upon an app with considerably less media presence, since they’re just starting out, and decided to highlight why I think they’re the best option on the market right now.

 1. The Design and Ease of Use

 KryptoGraphe is extremely well designed and intuitive – it works straight out of the box and is user friendly to start.
 This goes beyond just the real time charts and graphs, which in 2018 should be flawless and well-designed in every app, and shouldn’t require special mention.
 However, the competition doesn’t live up to this paradigm.
 Coins are displayed in a vast array of local currencies, according to your choice, and isn’t just limited to popular ones like USD.
-Adding and removing trades are easy, but the app focuses in making it even easier to add exchange APIs, so you never have to manually add trades if you use popular exchanges like Bitfinex, Bittrex, Binance or Kucoin.
+Adding and removing trades are easy, but the app focuses in crypto lending and making it even easier to add exchange APIs, so you never have to manually add trades if you use popular exchanges like Bitfinex, Bittrex, Binance or Kucoin.

 2. Built in News and Coinmarketcap